24 July 2010

 Source: Express news service Posted: Fri Jul 23 2010, 03:49 hrs New Delhi:

+New Delhi On Thursday, after the Ramnath Goenka Excellence in Journalism awards celebrated the finest ideals of journalism, the ability to write without fear or favour, the attention shifted to a somewhat darker side of the profession — the phenomenon of paid news.
 Is the credibility of journalism up for sale?
 Is there a “conspiracy of silence” in the media about the way the business of journalism is conducted?
 How deeply are politicians involved in the practice?
 Isn’t it time the media drew the line somewhere?
 What makes journalists strike deals in exchange for space and sound bites?
 These are questions that came up at a panel discussion held after the awards were given away at the Taj Palace in New Delhi.

 At the show moderated by Nidhi Razdan of NDTV 24x7 and Archna Shukla of The Indian Express, the panelists broadly agreed with India Today Group chairman Aroon Purie who flagged off the discussion saying that paid news was self-destructive and would some day mark the “death of journalism”.